Wireless Resource Optimization in Hybrid Semantic/Bit Communication Networks: System Model

 Here, $\left\lfloor\cdot\right\rfloor$ is the floor function that outputs the largest integer less than or equal to the input value, and all packets have the same size of $L$ bits, $k=0, 1, 2, \cdots$.
 Clearly, given any reasonable probability distribution approximation of the SINR $\gamma_{ij}\left(t\right)$ (e.g., Gaussian distribution~\cite{moustakas2013sinr} or generalized Gamma distribution~\cite{li2005distribution}), applying its cumulative distribution function (CDF) directly yields the close-form expression of \eqref{PTQDepart}.
 Besides, it is noteworthy that the obtained PMF of $D_{ij}\left(t\right)$ should be independent of time slot index $t$, as the randomness of each physical link's SINR is generally $t$-independent~\cite{guo2019resource}.

 Next, we model the packet departure of SemCom-enabled SCQ and the packet arrival of SemCom-enabled PTQ, respectively.
 As mentioned earlier, each data packet generated at a SemCom-enabled sender MU requires a certain type of background knowledge, resulting in either a knowledge-matching or knowledge-mismatching state with its receiver.
-For illustration, let $I_{i}^{\mathit{Mat}}$ denote the semantic-coding time required by a knowledge-matching packet with mean $1/\mu_{i}^{\mathit{Mat}}$ (in \textit{s/packet}), and let $I_{i}^{\mathit{Mis}}$ denote the semantic-coding time required by a knowledge-mismatching packet with mean $1/\mu_{i}^{\mathit{Mis}}$ ($\mu_{i}^{\mathit{Mat}}\!>\!\mu_{i}^{\mathit{Mis}}$ in practice\footnote{Notice that the content in knowledge-mismatching packets necessarily requires more computational resources and processing time for accurate contextual reasoning and interpretation, due to the use of more sophisticated semantic-coding networks or the knowledge-sharing method, etc~\cite{luo2022semantic}.}).
+For illustration, let $I_{i}^{\mathit{Mat}}$ denote the semantic-coding time required by a knowledge-matching packet with mean $1/\mu_{i}^{\mathit{Mat}}$ (in \textit{s/packet}), and let $I_{i}^{\mathit{Mis}}$ denote the semantic-coding time required by a knowledge-mismatching packet with mean $1/\mu_{i}^{\mathit{Mis}}$ ($\mu_{i}^{\mathit{Mat}}\!>\!\mu_{i}^{\mathit{Mis}}$ in practice\footnote{Note that the content in knowledge-mismatching packets require more computation resources on further model fine-tuning or knowledge-sharing to realize the same-level accurate contextual reasoning and interpretation as knowledge-matching ones~\cite{luo2022semantic}, thus leading to additional processing time.}).
 Without loss of generality, $I_{i}^{\mathit{Mat}}$ and $I_{i}^{\mathit{Mis}}$ are assumed to be two exponential random variables independent of each other, which are determined by the specific semantic computing capability available at the MU $i$'s terminal device.
 Having these, it is seen that the overall service time distribution of packets at SCQ should be treated as a general distribution~\cite{xia2023xurllc}.
 Let us denote the average packet queuing latency of SCQ at each SemCom-enabled MU $i$ by $\delta_{i}^{\mathit{S_1}}$, which will be analyzed in detail in the next section.